Updated: Dec 6, 2020

 Besides medical causes, insomnia is often part of the symptoms of anxiety disorders and major depression.
 If you think you have any of the disorders, seek professional help, besides trying the methods recommended below.

 Online screening of anxiety disorders with the GAD-7 questionnaire.

 Online screening of major depression with the PHQ-9 questionnaire.

 2. Remember to practice good sleep hygiene.

-Sleep hygiene refers to habits that help us to have a good night sleep.
+Sleep hygiene refers to habits that help us to have a good night's sleep.
 A part of mindfulness practice often not emphasized is 'remembering.'
-In this context, it's remembering and recalling the habits that are useful for a good sleep:
+In this context, it's remembering and recalling the habits that are useful for good sleep:

 For more information on sleep hygiene, visit the American Sleep Association (ASA).

 Mindful Body Stretching is useful for reducing muscular tension, relieving headache, refreshing the body, relaxing the mind, and improving sleep.
 The practice involves progressively stretching and relaxing different parts of the body.